AxisCommunications/acap-documentation/docs/develop/manifest-schemas/schema-field-descriptions-v1.6.0.md

     - **requiredMethods** `array`

       A list of D-Bus methods (given as strings) that are required by the application to be part of an API of the host system.
 If the methods are not present, the application is considered incompatible and will be rejected at installation.
+A wildcard '*' can be supplied at the end of a string, preceeded by a dot '.', to match all methods of a D-Bus interface.

     - **conditionalMethods** `array`

       A list of D-Bus methods (given as strings) desired by the application that may or may not be part of an API of the host system.
 If the methods are not present the application will still be installed.
 It is up to the application to handle the absence of the methods appropriately.
+A wildcard '*' can be supplied at the end of a string, preceeded by a dot '.', to match all methods of a D-Bus interface.

   - **linux** `object`